Why inconsistent results are usually a hardware issue, not a software problem.

-Biology dictates performance, yet most leaders try to solve energy problems with psychology.
+Biology dictates performance, yet most young professionals try to solve energy problems with sheer willpower.

 You assume you have a discipline problem.
 In reality, you have a regulation problem.
-Your “mindset” didn’t change overnight, your physiological state did.
+Your “mindset” didn’t change overnight—your physiological state did.
 And you cannot run high-performance software on crashed hardware.
+If you want consistent output, you have to stop managing your time and start managing your Autonomic Nervous System (ANS).

 The Hardware: Your Autonomic Nervous System (ANS)